 If your business has plateaued and it is getting harder and harder to achieve growth this is a great time to bring in some fresh eyes that will help to drive the business forward.
 It could be that your marketing has got stale or stalled, the business needs to develop along new lines, or you are only getting new customers as quickly as you are losing them.

-Regardless of the issue a marketing consultant can be brought in to take a long hard look at the how you operate and identify new ways to promote your business and to create a winning strategy that will deliver growth.
+Regardless of the issue a consultant can be brought in to take a long hard look at the how you operate and identify new ways to promote your business and to create a winning strategy that will deliver growth.

 3. You need someone to call in times of crisis

 Crisis can strike a business at any time; a crisis can be a huge PR incident that requires a crisis comms plan or a smaller crisis that requires attention such as a bad review or a tricky customer on social media.
 Whatever the issue, sometimes you just need to discuss it with someone.
 An individual who is independent of the business and can provide clear thinking in times of crisis.
-Another of the benefits a marketing consultant can bring is that they are always at the end of the phone.
+Another of the benefits a marketing expert can bring is that they are always at the end of the phone.
 They know how to best manage negative situations and show you how to resolve the issue with the minimum of impact on your business and your time.

 4. You are struggling to get enquiries

 Generating more enquiries and new customers is critical for every business.
 Regardless of how your company operates you’ll always need to replacing customers that you have lost, customers that no longer require your services or who already own your product.